top of page

 ITINERARY: JUNE 23 - FIELD OPTION 3

-The day begins at the University of Saskatchewan’s Rayner Dairy Research Facility, exploring modern dairy systems, research, and data-driven management.
+The day begins at the University of Saskatchewan's Rayner Dairy Research and Teaching Facility, where participants will explore modern dairy systems, data-driven management, animal welfare research, and emerging technologies designed to improve sustainability.

-The day wraps with a networking reception at Black Fox Farm and Distillery.
+The day concludes with a networking reception at Black Fox Farm & Distillery, celebrating Saskatchewan agriculture, entrepreneurship, innovation, and environmental stewardship.

 Day 3 - Topography - Top.png